 Retirement Planning Seminars

-These engaging and informative full day seminars are offered jointly by the Office of the Provost and Vice President Academic and the UBC Faculty Association for members aged 60 or older.
+These engaging and informative full day seminars are offered to UBC Faculty Association members aged 55 or older.
 Spouses and partners are welcome to attend.
-Currently, the seminars are facilitated by Aon Hewitt Consulting who are experts in retirement planning and who cover all aspects of retirement.
 The sessions provide an overview of transition and lifestyle changes in retirement and how you can plan for them, financial and legal aspects of retirement and effective tax strategies to build your family income stream.
-You will receive notice by email about future seminars.
+Invitations are emailed out twice a year to Faculty Association members.